Do You Feel Unemployable?

 The very things that may have made you feel unemployable are advantages in the right business:

-• No diploma/degree: Clients don’t care.
+- No diploma or degree: Clients don’t care.
 They want reliability, not résumés

 The business is ideal for healthy retirees, veterans, and young adults with minimal experience.

 Brian Winch is living proof.
 He had no college degree and was working retail when he started his business.
-What he had was gumption and persistence — knocking on doors, calling local businesses, and offering to keep their parking lots clean.
+What he had was gumption and persistence — contacting prospects and offering to provide a superior parking lot litter cleanup service.

 Simple, Low-cost Businesses That Don’t Require Credentials